DoTr seeks JICA tie-up expansion

 Bautista previously cited the MMSP and the NSCR as hot projects that may need Japanese support.

-Worth P76.89, the 36-kilometer MMSP includes operations and maintenance for subway trains, stations, depot, and other systems infrastructure under a concession period of 15 years of full operations.
+Worth P76.89 billion, the 36-kilometer MMSP includes operations and maintenance for subway trains, stations, depot, and other systems infrastructure under a concession period of 15 years of full operations.

 Also included are maintenance of facilities and equipment under the Philippine Railway Institute, collection of passenger fares, and commercial development rights within prescribed station boundaries, among others.